 Pass if:

-Your style of play is fast or aggressive:
+Your style of play is aggressive:

 You get into lots of hands battles: